anaclumos/extracranial/Research/pages/The Site On Which the Sun Never Sets.md

 $$

 If this number exceeds 1, someone is always on the website at any given time.
 This is similar to how the [[United Kingdom|British]] Empire was said to have had territories in every time zone and, therefore, always had some part of it experiencing daylight.

+## The week-long version

+Given my website has ~15s average screen-on-time, there should be 40K WAU to maintain such status.
+We can also add a probabilistic model, where the probability of no one on the site at any given time is less than < $x$%.
+I guess the number should go approximately 100K WAU.